Development OfficerCompany: National Civil Rights Museum

 - Researches and identifies potential funders (private and governmental) that have the potential to support the Museum’s varied programs and needs.
 Writes proposal with input and approval from specific department, submit and follow up.

-- Works collaboratively with the Development team, especially the Development Coordinator.
+- Works collaboratively with the Development team and all other Museum departments.

 - Grows annual giving by developing and executing multiple strategies, utilizing current technology.